to make you whole

 The legal definition of elder abuse and neglect under California law.

 Under California's Welfare and Institutions Code, nursing home abuse and neglect is defined as "physical abuse, neglect, abandonment, isolation, abduction, or other treatment with resulting physical harm or pain or mental suffering, or the deprivation by a care custodian..."
-Any unexplained injury or death may be the result of abuse or neglect.
+Any unexplained injury or death may be the result of abuse or neglect, and a nursing home abuse attorney in San Diego County can help you investigate what may have happened.
+Most often these cases involve falls with fractures, bed sores, or a failure to recognized the declining health of a resident, and a failure to take appropriate action.

 What to do if nursing home elder abuse is suspected in a San Diego County facility.

 Contact Walton Law Firm.
-San Diego elder abuse and neglect lawyer Randy Walton provides free consultations in cases concerning abuse, neglect, or malpractice in the nursing home or residential care setting.
-He can be reached at (866) 607-1325 or by completing the online questionnaire.
+San Diego County nursing home abuse attorney Randy Walton provides free consultations in cases concerning abuse, neglect, or malpractice in the nursing home or residential care setting.
+He can be reached at 866-607-1325 or by completing the online questionnaire.

 Other ways to take action: